gotoshota/HomologicalThreading/README.md

 # Homological Threading

-This project is designed to quantify the threading (entanglement) of cyclic polymers using persistent homology.
-By applying persistent homology, the program analyzes the geometric and topological features (e.g., holes, voids, connected components) in a multi-scale manner to capture the complex intertwinement between cyclic polymers.
+This project is designed to quantify the threading (entanglement) of ring polymers using persistent homology.
+By applying persistent homology, the program analyzes the geometric and topological features (e.g., holes, voids, connected components) in a multi-scale manner to capture the complex intertwinement between ring polymers.

 ---